-Read about our events, forthcoming and past, relating to the theme of Saving Humans:
+Read about our projects and events, forthcoming and past, relating to the theme of Saving Humans:

->

-> The Kindertransport in History and Memory
+The Kindertransport in History and Memory

 Project Leads: Dr Rose Whyman (Drama and Theatre Arts) and Dr Isabel Wollaston (Theology and Religion)

 December 2013 - September 2014 marks the 75th anniversary of the arrival of the first of the Kindertransports, the rescue of c10,000 unaccompanied children (under 17 years of age, mainly but not exclusively Jewish) from the Third Reich (Germany, Austria, the Czech Republic, and Danzig [now Gdansk]) in the 9 months leading up to the outbreak of World War II.
 The transports were organized by Jewish, Christian and secular NGO’s after the British government waived immigration restrictions subject to the provision of a £50 bond per child as an assurance of their ‘ultimate resettlement’.